 International Women's Day (March 8) is a global day celebrating the social, economic, cultural and political achievements of women.
 The day also marks a call to action for accelerating gender parity.

 With the World Economic Forum's 2017 Global Gender Gap Report findings telling us that gender parity is over 200 years away - there has never been a more important time to keep motivated and #PressforProgress.
-And with global activism for women's equality fueled by movements like #MeToo, #TimesUp and more - there is a strong global momentum striving for gender parity.
+And with global activism for women's equality fuelled by movements like #MeToo, #TimesUp and more - there is a strong global momentum striving for gender parity.

 Konica Minolta knows how important it is to actively seek to address gender inequality, and was recently named for the second consecutive year an Employer of Choice for Gender Equality from the Workplace Gender Equality Agency (WGEA).
 "It's something we're proud of, and we're committed to keep improving gender parity at Konica Minolta." says Dr David Cooke, Chairman and Managing Director.